ayanujju/Male-Female-Classifier/README.md

 **Technology Used is sklearn and Decision tree classifier**

-**In this machine learniing model, the given data are height of a person ,weight of person and size of their shoes and I have trained my model in such a way so that it can predict whether whether the person is Male or Female according to given data.**
+**In this machine learning model, the given data are height of a person ,weight of person and size of their shoes and I have trained my model in such a way so that it can predict whether whether the person is Male or Female according to given data.**

 **Technology Used is sklearn and Decision tree classifier**